MI-OSiRIS/ldaputil/README.md

 # ldaputil
+Misc LDAP utilities used in OSiRIS

+## Globus and CILogon utilities

-Misc LDAP utilities used in OSiRIS related to managing CIlogon certificate subject DN attributes for LDAP users.
+Tools related to managing CIlogon certificate subject DN attributes for LDAP users.
 Defaults to using voPersonCertificateDN from voPerson schema but these are configurable.

-## Utilities

  * ldap-cert.py

- Add or delete CILogon certificate subject DN, list uid and subjects.
+ Add, list, or delete CILogon certificate subject DN, list uid and subjects.

  * ldap-mapfile.py

 Generate Globus grid-mapfile from ldap.
 Synchronizes gridmap entries with LDAP for any uid found in LDAP - gridmap entries which are not in LDAP will be deleted for those uid.
 If uid in grid-mapfile does not exist in LDAP it is left as-is.
 Default mapfile input and output is /etc/grid-security/grid-mapfile.
 Input and output file can be specified with options and do not have to be the same file.

+## NFSv4 Utilities

+Tools related to managing NFSv4 GSS auth lookup and name mapping with idmapd.conf 'umich_ldap' configuration.

+* ldap-nfs.py

+Add, list, or delete GSS auth names, remote users, and remote groups.
+LDAP attributes used are configurable but default to same attributes as in default idmapd config.
+This utility does not allow for setting NFSv4 remote user mappings that do not also have a GSS name to map to.

 ## Config